 - Special reading pods have been placed in the corridors for children, to provide an exciting reading space at lunchtime.

-- Daily guided reading sessions in years 1 -6.
+- Daily discrete reading sessions in years 1-6.

 - Phonics is taught daily in Early Years and Key Stage 1.